Maternity Nannies are a breath of fresh air to new mum's.

 A Maternity Nurse is an invaluable addition to any family; they provide support and guidance, and teach new parents how to care for their baby and impart knowledge about their development over the weeks and months ahead.

-Typical duties a Maternity Nurse or Maternity Nanny undertake
+Maternity Nurse or Maternity Nanny Duties

 Feeding (formula or expressed milk)

 Keep baby’s bedroom clean and tidy